samulipo/samulipo.github.io/publications.md

 ### 2018

+Marchionni, Caterina & Samuli Reijula (forthcoming) **What is mechanistic evidence, and why do we need it for evidence-based policy?**
+ *Studies in History and Philosophy of Science A.
+<a href="https://doi.org/10.1016/j.shpsa.2018.08.003" target="_blank">[link]</a>
+<a href="https://doi.org/10.31235/osf.io/4ufbm" target="_blank">[pdf]</a>

-Kyanoush Seyed Yahosseini, Samuli Reijula, Lucas Molleman & Mehdi Moussaıd (forthcoming 2018) **Social information can undermine individual performance in exploration-exploitation tasks.** *COGSCI 2018: 40th Annual Conference of the Cognitive Science Society.*
+Kyanoush Seyed Yahosseini, Samuli Reijula, Lucas Molleman & Mehdi Moussaıd (2018) **Social information can undermine individual performance in exploration-exploitation tasks.** *COGSCI 2018: 40th Annual Conference of the Cognitive Science Society*, 2470-2475.
 <a href="https://psyarxiv.com/upv8k" target="_blank">[pdf]</a>

 Reijula, Samuli; Timo Ehrig; Konstantinos Katsikopoulos; Jaakko Kuorikoski; Shyam Sunder (2018). **Nudge, Boost or Design?
 Limitations of behavioral policy under social interaction.** *The Journal of Behavioral Economics for Policy*, 2(1), 99-105.